Hire KU Law

 KU Law Recruitment Policy

 KU Law values diversity in its student body and respects the dignity and rights of each individual.
-Before registering for recruitment events at KU Law, including on-campus interviews, employers must agree to abide by the nondiscrimination policy of the University of Kansas as set forth below:
+Before registering for recruitment events at KU Law, including on-campus interviews, employers must agree to abide by the School of Law's nondiscrimination policy outlined in the Law School Charter and as set forth below:

 KU Lawyers: Ready to Work